huudum/OneOT-project/README.md

 2. After either cloning or downloading & unpacking the project, you will need to open the folder in your terminal.
     The terminal should be open at the root of the project: on the folder "OneOT-project"

 3. Use the packaged gradle wrapper to build the project.
-   On Windows the input would be: "./gradlew bootRun" This will proceed to build and then run the project.
+    On Windows the command would be: "./gradlew bootRun".
+On other systems just "gradlew bootRun" should be fine.
+    This will proceed to build and then run the project.
-   It might take a small amount of time, as it needs to download all dependancies for both SpringBoot and React application.
+    It might take a small amount of time, as it needs to download all dependencies for both SpringBoot and React application.
-   The run will be successful on "80%", it will stay here.
+    The run will be successful on "80%", it will stay on 80% until closed.

  4. The React webapp will be hosted on "localhost:8080".
     If this port is already occupied during bootRun, the process will fail.